From Oregon Zoo’s train ride inside its

 admission fee is charged between 10 a.m.

 Newberry Road, Portland, OR 97231

-in Forest Park – the largest urban park
+Forest Park – the largest urban park in the

-Trail in Forest Park is part of the region’s
+Park is part of the region’s 40-Mile Loop trail

 1501 East Evergreen Boulevard